xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 We don't support URPF strict mode and we have no plans to add it in the future on NCS5500.
 URPF loose mode is available on NCS5500 since IOS XR 6.2.2 for IPv4 and IPv6.
 The feature is supported on Jericho and Jericho+ systems, with or without eTCAM.

-The configuration implies the deactivation of some profiles and they are differen on "base" and "scale" systems.
+The configuration implies the deactivation of some profiles, different on "base" and "scale" systems.
 After this preliminary operation, the configuration is applied at the interface level.

 Deactivating URPF on an interface implies to do it for both IPv4 and IPv6.